monasca/monasca-docker/alarm-definition-controller/README.md

 allows users to create/modify/delete alarm definitions via creating Kubernetes Resources.

 This alleviates the need for users of Monasca to tie into our alarm init container or have to tie into a centralized location of all alarm definitions.
-They control and configure the alarm definitions relevant to what they are working on.
+Each user controls and configures the alarm definitions relevant to what they are working on.

 Sources: [alarm-definition-controller][1] &middot; [Dockerfile][2] &middot; [Helm Implementation][3]